OS2borgerPC/os2borgerpc-kiosk-image/docs/source/dev.rst

 (maximum) screen resolution of your monitor.

-In order to have remote access to this system, you need to run the script called "OS2display  - Installer SSH og VNC".
+In order to have remote access to this system, you need to run the script called "OS2borgerPC Kiosk  - Installer SSH og VNC".
 After this, you'll be able to SSH to the machine and to see its display by connecting with a VNC client.